Mortierellaceae

 The Mortierellaceae are a family of fungi in the order Mortierellales.
 The family contains six genera and 93 species.

 Taxonomic history

 Many genera have been included in this family.
 According to Fitzpatrick, the family contained Mortierella, Herpocladium, Dissophora, and Haplosporangium.
 Later, Herpocladium was removed and Aquamortierella added.
 Another genus, Echinosporangium, was later added.
-Currently, the family contains Mortierella, which may be paraphyletic compared to other genera, the bitypic (containing only two species) Dissophora and Modicella, and the monotypic (containing only one species) genera Aquamortirella, Lobosporangium, and Gamsiella.
+Currently, the family contains Mortierella, which may be paraphyletic compared to other genera, the bitypic (containing only two species) Dissophora and Modicella, and the monotypic (containing only one species) genera Aquamortierella, Lobosporangium, and Gamsiella.
 A new genus, Echinochlamydosporium, was described in 2011.
 In 2018, due to DNA analysis, Echinochlamydosporium was transferred to the Calcarisporiellaceae family.

 Morphology

 Members of this family have coenocytic hyphae.
 Colonies tend to be white or off-white and are characterized by zonate growth—that is, growing in rings—and an onion or garlic smell.
 Single or multiple columellate sporangia are born on aerial sporangiophores.
 Their distinctive zygospores may be enveloped by hyphae.
 They may be smooth or dimples but nearly all have apposed suspensors.
 This family also produces chlamydospores, which may be spiny or rough and thick-walled.